Gothic-Modding-Community/gmc/docs/contribute/index.md

     This will install all dependencies.

-6. Add the remote upstream repository and fetch the history using these commands:
+7. Fetch the git history from upstream using this command:

     ```bash
-    git remote add upstream https://github.com/Gothic-Modding-Community/gmc.git
     git fetch upstream
     ```

-7. Checkout the upstream `dev` branch using this command:
+8. Checkout the upstream `dev` branch using this command:

     ```bash
     git checkout --track upstream/dev
     ```

-8. Checkout the new branch based on the upstream `dev` branch:
+9. Checkout the new branch based on the upstream `dev` branch:

     ```bash
     git checkout -b name-of-branch